 - Finish fence for the goat paddock.
 We have more then enough food on our 36 acres to feed our goats.
 However in order to keep the goats from eating our shade trees and our gardens we have to either fence in all our plants or fence paddocks for them to graze in.
 We have made some great progress on this but are only able to put up the t-post for some of our fencing.
 We will have to finish the rest of this project next year.

 - Add trees to our orchard.
 As of right now we have one apple tree in our orchard and one apple tree in the perennial garden we fenced in during 2016.
 We also have 2 goji berry trees.
 We have added 11 trees this year.
 This far exceeds for goals for the year and I am hoping that we can plant 2 peach trees from peach pits this fall in our orchard.
-We have 2 trees to add next year and 2 peach pits to add this fall.
+We relocated one tree to the orchard and we planted 2 peach pits.
+Our last tree we want to plant in the orchard is a mulberry tree.
+We hope to plant the Mulberry tree next year in 2018.

 - Fence in orchard.
-We have fenced in the orchard, but I will add chicken wire to the fencing next year to keep our some of the wild rabbits.
+We have fenced in the orchard, but I will add chicken wire to the fencing next year to keep out some of the wild rabbits.

 - Add ducks to the orchard.
 We have added ducks to our farm.
 We added 11 Cayuga ducks and 12 Pekin ducks.
 We have enjoyed having them.
 We are still learning how to care for them and what their specific needs are with each new season.